-During the second half of 2014, we plan to submit an IND for a Phase IIa double-blind placebo controlled clinical study evaluating Resunab in patients with diffuse scleroderma at two dosing levels, 20 mg twice-a-day and 5 mg twice a day, vs placebo.
+Before the end of 2014, we plan to submit the IND to the FDA for Resunab with the clinical protocol for a Phase IIa double-blind placebo controlled clinical study evaluating Resunab in patients with diffuse scleroderma at three dosing levels, 5 mg and 20 mg once-a-day and 20 mg twice a day, versus placebo.
 The trial design will have a two-week screening period, 12-week treatment period and a four-week safety follow-up.
-The study planned is a U.S. multi-center trial with forty two patients.
+The study planned is a U.S. multi-center trial.
 The lead Principal Investigator will be Dr. Robert Spiera of the Hospital of Special Surgery, New York City, New York.
-Patients will be screened and those meeting trial criteria will be randomized to one of three arms until fourteen patients per arm are enrolled.
+Patients will be screened and those meeting trial criteria will be randomized to one of four arms.
 Patients will be monitored for safety and tolerability throughout the study.
 The primary goal of this trial is to establish safety of Resunab in diffuse scleroderma patients and efficacy based on a change in the biomarker skin score (BSS) of patient skin biopsies.
 Secondary endpoint measurements will include the modified Rodnan skin score, patient assessment scores, drug action biomarkers and disease biomarkers.